k2-fsa/icefall/egs/librispeech/ASR/RESULTS.md

 The models are finetuned base on the instructions given in [Hubert](https://arxiv.org/abs/2106.07447) and [Wav2vec 2.0](https://arxiv.org/abs/2006.11477).
 Models are trained using Adam optimizer with a tri-state lr scheduler.
 The 960h models are trained for 320k updates using a vocab of 500.
-The WERs are listed below:
+The WERs obtained using `modified_beam_search` are listed below:
 | model name  | test-clean | test-other |
 | ----------- |------------|------------|
 | Hubert base |   2.82     | 7.09|